 The title raised red flags for me immediately.
-Then I read the editorial itself and found that not only were the red flags completely justified, they were accompanied by some sirens and flashing red lights as well.
+Then I read the editorial itself and found that not only were the red flags completely justified but they were also accompanied by some sirens and flashing red lights.

 Perhaps you’re having the same thought as I did, which was something like, “But Emmett already likes vegetables.
 Why would a single picture book change his mind about something he already enjoys?”